Barandis/kessel/src/docs/parsers/manytill.md

 #### Parameters

-* `p` The content parser.
+* `p`: The content parser.
 After `end` succeeds, the prior results of this parser are returned as an array.
-* `end` The end parser. `p` will continue to be applied until `end` succeeds.
+* `end`: The end parser. `p` will continue to be applied until `end` succeeds.
 Its result is discarded.

 #### Success